matejabogdanovic/My-Oldest-Project/README.md

 # My Oldest Project - Quiz

 ## Context
-This project holds a special place in my heart. \
 This project holds a special place in my heart because It's the oldest project I was able to recover. \
 I found a video in my phone gallery, as well as a photo of a diagram representing the logic behind certain decisions. \
 The date said - year **2017**.
 Keep in mind that I was barely **14** years old at the time.